menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Alto is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Alto is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Alto is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Alto who work in sales jobs (23.98%), management occupations (14.81%), and healthcare (13.06%).

 Of important note, Alto is also a town of artists.
 Alto has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Alto’s character.